Configure Pseudo-class

 Configure pseudo-class elements in Percy snapshots to test hover, focus, and other CSS pseudo-states.

 Percy captures pseudo-class styles for any element in your web application.
-This feature tests visual states like hover, focus, active, and other CSS pseudo-classes that user interactions trigger.
+This feature tests visual states like hover, focus, active, popover, and other CSS pseudo-classes that user interactions trigger.

 Requirements